THLfi/koronavilkku-backend/exposure-notification/README.md

 `ApiErrorHandler` logs all failed requests.
 The level is `WARN` if it's an "expected" issue, like client-side errors (403, 400, etc.) and `ERROR` if it's something unexpected (typically 500).
-All of these entries also include a random-generated error ID, which is also sent to the client.
-If the client provides a user-visible error providing this ID, it can be used to find the corresponding issue in the logs.

 `DiagnosisKeyDao` logs all database operation on `INFO` level.
 When returning data from cache, those loggings are left out, so this should correspond to real DB traffic.